 I know what you’re thinking: why did I go on a tour and not by myself?
 Simply because of the logistics.
 Many castles were impossible to visit by public transport.
 And I didn’t want to waste half of my time in the region sitting on buses and trains.

 I considered renting a car, but I quickly discovered that apart from a huge amount of stress caused by driving in Paris, I was also going to overpay a lot.
-For less than $200 with CityDiscovery I was going to be driven to the 3 most famous castles and given entrance tickets.
+For $100-250 depending on the option, I was going to be driven to the 3 most famous castles and given entrance tickets.
 It was a good deal!

 The first stop of the day was Amboise castle, located on a high rocky promontory which dominates the city and the River Loire.
 I must admit that I didn’t find it very spectacular at first, probably because it’s a small castle, but I quickly changed my mind.